 - Learn which native plants grow together in the wild.
 These are called companion plants or plant associates.
 Plants provide competition for each other naturally, so if you plant companion plants, they will more likely balance eachother out.
 A sustainable garden is not only about growing plants that look well together but grow well together in the right conditions.

-- Initially you may use wood mulch, leaf mulch or leaf compost to fill in the voids when planting live plants.
-Eventually plants will fill in over time if designed well and no more wood mulch should used except for naturally falling leaves and other naturally occurring organic matter, especially in a woodland garden.
+- Initially you may use wood mulch, leaf mulch or leaf compost to fill in the voids when planting live plants, my preference being composted leaf mulch.
+It’s also good to leave some bare areas of soil for ground nesting native bees.
+Eventually plants will fill in over time if designed well and no more mulch is needed except for naturally falling leaves and other naturally occurring organic matter, especially in a woodland garden.

 - Birds, insects, the wind and other animals also disperse seeds into other areas of our garden and property so sometimes we have to do artful editing.
-But before removing a plant, remember the benefits of a living mulch versus a bare spot in the garden.
+But before removing a plant, remember the benefits of a living mulch versus a bare spot in the garden, and disturbing the soil.

-Invasive plants are different than spreading native or weeds, because they are so aggressive, choke out native vegetation and conditions, have no natural competition, sometimes use chemical defenses, and are very difficult to control.
+Invasive plants are different than spreading native or weeds, because they are so aggressive, choke out native vegetation , have no natural competition, and are very difficult and expensive to control.
 Some native plants like Tall (Solidago altissima) or Canadian Goldenrod (S. canadensis), spread very aggressively and should not be used or should be controlled in smaller native gardens.
 I believe when our prairie ecosystems where ecologically intact, these plants were not aggressive as they are today.
-Unfortunately we’ve change our ecosystems so much, a few native plants and native species (example: deer population) have become “out of balance”, a term coined by Stephen Packard.
+Unfortunately we’ve change our ecosystems so much, a few native plants and other native species (example: deer population) have become “out of balance”, a term coined by Stephen Packard.